RishiDarkDevil/Stats_Project_AQI_2021/Data_Analysis.md

 Here we are going to explore the visual relationships between all the pollutants with all the other pollutants and not only that, it is important to realize that the non-pollutants also play a crucial role in deciding the level of pollutants measured.
 We will see more of it below in this section as well as a lot of it in the section where we build our Models.
 These relationships are best exposed with Scatter plots.
 Here we will take a look at these.

--   Here we look at the Scatter Plot matrix of the Pollutants among themselves and Non-Pollutants among themselves where we have summarized the data in Yearly & Monthly basis so as to make the plots less overwhelming and more interpretable.
+-   Here we look at the Scatter Plot matrix of the Pollutants where we have summarized the data in Yearly & Monthly basis so as to make the plots less overwhelming and more interpretable.
 We see strong correlation between all these marginals plots.
 Which can be attributed due to the conversions of one gas to the other that takes place naturally in the atmosphere.
 But we must also be careful that it may happen that these individual pollutants are related due to some other underlying common feature, which we will explore further in the Model Building section.

 ![](Data_Analysis_files/figure-html/Monthly_Specie_Scatterplot_Matrix-1.png)<!-- -->![](Data_Analysis_files/figure-html/Monthly_Specie_Scatterplot_Matrix-2.png)<!-- -->